weaviate/weaviate/README.md

 ## Why Weaviate?

-Weaviate uses state-of-the-art ML models to turn your text, images and more into a searchable vector database.
+Weaviate uses state-of-the-art machine learning (ML) models to turn your data - text, images, and more - into a searchable vector database.

 Here are some highlights.